Enchando/Enigma-Simulator/README.md

 ** Refined Enigma Simulator Guide **

-This file is aimed at those who know how do basic operations on their system of choice - namely opening a terminal, navigating to a file in the terminal, extracting files etc.
+This file is aimed at those who know how do basic operations on their system of choice - namely opening a terminal, navigating to a file in the terminal, extracting files etc. The enigma simulator JAR file can be found in the main directory of the repository.

 ** Step 1 : Download Java **
 The project runs on Java 11 (11.0.7).
 Any version of Java 11 should work with this project, and will need to be downloaded from the Oracle website.